-For This Getaway, we turn to high-end designer goods shopping at a discount, and the country’s oldest winery still in operation, topped off by a stay in a charming 1802 home just a few miles from both (and from Storm King and WestPoint).
+For This Getaway, we turn to high-end designer goods shopping at a discount, and the country’s oldest winery still in operation, topped off by a stay in a charming 1802 home just a few miles from both.
 Stay a bit longer, and combine the two for a unique military/shopping/wine/art escape.

 Things to Do In Hudson River Valley

 A 45-minute tour of this winery is a “must-do,” as is sipping the award winning dry and sweet Rieslings that have put Brotherhood on the map.
 After a fire nearly destroyed the place in 1999, Brotherhood was rebuilt.
 Now, the tasting room and tours are better than ever, drawing over 100,000 visitors a year.

 Brotherhood Wine – Not Made By Monks

 Despite its name, Brotherhood, established in 1839 and considered the oldest winery in the USA in continuous operation, was not founded by monks or priests.
 Its origins rest in the accidental success of cobbler-turned-winemaker, John Jaques, who, like many men in his day, planted labrusca grape vines in his back yard.

 Back in the 1800’s, wine was often adulterated with additives like drugs, tobacco and even opium (now, there’s a blend for you).
 But Jaques believed in utilizing only the juice of the grapes for his wines.
 He and his sons found a growing clientele among those to whom this purity mattered: pharmacists for medical applications and clergy for sacramental purposes.

 Jaques established the country’s first commercial winery, then called Blooming Grove, in 1839.
 He further prospered when the railroad came through in 1850, allowing his wines to be shipped to drug stores, grocers and Presbyterian Churches all over New York and the Northeast.